 And that is what matters.
 That is how it should be.

 Else wouldn’t we all write The Room on the Roof?
 Wouldn’t all our curries have the same flavor?
 Wouldn’t we all create Facebook?

 She needs to remember that the process is the result.
 If she maneuvers the process, instead of obsessing that the result isn’t getting any closer, she would never have to think about consequences again.

 I tell her that each day lived and worked well is the result.
 That is all there is.

 I hope she listens.
 I hope she focuses on what matters.

 Are you also a neophyte in any craft?
-If so, what is the biggest challenge you have been facing?
+What is the biggest challenge you have been facing?